-Starting in 1997 the Inyo County Water Department administered the Salt Cedar Control Program for treatment on City of Los Angeles lands in the Owens Valley.
+Starting in 1997 the Inyo County Water Department administered the Saltcedar Control Program for treatment on City of Los Angeles lands in the Owens Valley.
 The program was funded by LADWP under the Inyo-Los Angeles Water Agreement and was supplemented with grant funding.
-In 2017, with the retirement of the Inyo County Saltcedar Program Manager and cessation of a Wildlife Conservation Board grant in 2016, Inyo County suspended their saltcedar program.
+Additionally, LADWP provided funds to Inyo County as required the 2004 Stipulation and Order, the LORP EIR, and LORP Post Implementation Funding Agreement for saltcedar treatment in the LORP.
+In 2017, with the retirement of the Inyo County Saltcedar Program Manager and cessation of a Wildlife Conservation Board grant in 2016, Inyo County largely suspended their saltcedar program.
 In October 2017, LADWP initiated a saltcedar control program to manage saltcedar on City property including the LORP.